The Emotional Lives of Teenagers

 LISA: See you next week.

-The advice provided by Dr. Damour here will not and does not constitute - or serve as a substitute for - professional psychological treatment, therapy, or other types of professional advice or intervention.
+The advice provided here by Dr. Damour and the resources shared by her AI-powered librarian, Rosalie, will not and do not constitute - or serve as a substitute for - professional psychological treatment, therapy, or other types of professional advice or intervention.
 If you have concerns about your child’s well-being, consult a physician or mental health professional.